GeodetischeInfrastructuur/crs-transformation-examples/README.md

 ## Goal

-The goal of this github organisation and the repositories associated with it is to give a technical perspective into how to implement these advices and guidlines.
+The goal of this github organisation and the repositories associated with it is to give a technical perspective into how to implement these advices and guidelines.

 ## Relations

 The image below shows the relevant relations that are there between the Dutch CRS and the international CRS.
-For the most accurate transformation of coordinates that are with the Netherlands from a Dutch CRS to a international CRS (and vica versa).
+For the most accurate transformation of coordinates that are with the Netherlands from a Dutch CRS to a international CRS (and vice versa).
 Defining these relations by making specific transformation rules within proj.db enables users to transform coordinates within the bounds of the European Netherland including the Exclusive Economic Zones in a more accurate way.

 ![relations](supported-transformation-nsgi.drawio.svg)